Date: Saturday August 5th, 2017

 - Saturday (9AM to 12AM) or until the total maximum of 80 entries has been reached.

-- The Registration Desk will be in room (to be announced).
+- The Registration Desk will be at registration, subway level.

 - There will only be a total of 80 entry slots, so be sure to arrive early!